elastic/kibana/rfcs/text/0013_saved_object_migrations.md

   2. Set the outdated index to read-only.
 Since `.kibana` is never advanced, it will be pointing to a read-only index which prevent writes from 6.8+ releases which are already online.

+## 5.4 Minimizing data loss with unsupported upgrade configurations (8.0)
+> This alternative can reduce some data loss when our upgrade procedure isn't
+> followed.
+We see value in adopting these protections but because of the
+> significant complexity they add, these won't be included in the initial
+> implementation for 8.x.
+Instead, we will re-evaluate adding these at a
+> future date.

+Even if (4.5.2) is the only supported upgrade procedure, we should try to prevent data loss when these instructions aren't followed.

+To prevent data loss we need to prevent any writes from older nodes.
+We use a version-specific alias for this purpose.
+Each time a migration is started, all other aliases are removed.
+However, aliases are stored inside Elasticsearch's ClusterState and this state could remain inconsistent between nodes for an unbounded amount of time.
+In addition, bulk operations that were accepted before the alias was removed will continue to run even after removing the alias.

+As a result, Kibana cannot guarantee that there would be no data loss but instead, aims to minimize it as much as possible by adding the bold sections to the migration algorithm from (4.5.1)

+1. **Disable `action.auto_create_index` for the Kibana system indices.**
+2. Exit Kibana with a fatal error if a newer node has started a migration by checking for:
+   1. **Version-specific aliases on the `.kibana` index with a newer version.**
+   2. Documents with newer `migrationVersion` numbers.
+3. **Remove all other aliases and create a new version-specific alias for reading and writing to the `.kibana` index .e.g `.kibana_8.0.1`.
+During and after the migration, all saved object reads and writes use this alias instead of reading or writing directly to the index.
+By using the atomic `POST /_aliases` API we minimize the chance that an outdated node creating new outdated documents can cause data loss.**
+4. **Wait for the default bulk operation timeout of 30s.
+This ensures that any bulk operations accepted before the removal of the alias have either completed or returned a timeout error to it's initiator.**
+5. If the mappings are out of date, update the mappings **through the alias** to the combination of the index's current mappings and the expected mappings. **If this operation fails due to an index missing exception (most likely because another node removed our version-specific alias) repeat the entire migration process.**
+6. If there are outdated documents, migrate these in batches:
+   1. Read a batch of outdated documents from `.kibana_n`.
+   2. Transform documents by applying the migration functions.
+   3. Update the document batch in the same index using optimistic concurrency control.
+If a batch fails due to an update version mismatch continue migrating the other batches.
+   4. If a batch fails due other reasons repeat the entire migration process.
+7. If any of the batches in step (6.3) failed, repeat the entire migration process.
+This ensures that in-progress bulk update operations from an outdated node won't lead to unmigrated documents still being present after the migration.
+8. Once all documents are up to date, the migration is complete and Kibana can start serving traffic.

+Steps (2) and (3) from the migration algorithm in minimize the chances of the following scenarios occuring but cannot guarantee it.
+It is therefore useful to enumarate some scenarios and their worst case impact:
+1. An outdated node issued a bulk create to it's version-specific alias.
+   Because a user doesn't wait for all traffic to drain a newer node starts it's migration before the bulk create was complete.
+Since this bulk create was accepted before the newer node deleted the previous version-specific aliases, it is possible that the index now contains some outdated documents that the new node is unaware of and doesn't migrate.
+Although these outdated documents can lead to inconsistent query results and data loss, step (4) ensures that an error will be returned to the node that created these objects.
+2. A 8.1.0 node and a 8.2.0 node starts migrating a 8.0.0 index in parallel.
+   Even though the 8.2.0 node will remove the 8.1.0 version-specific aliases, the 8.1.0 node could have sent an bulk update operation that got accepted before its alias was removed.
+When the 8.2.0 node tries to migrate these 8.1.0 documents it gets a version conflict but cannot be sure if this was because another node of the same version migrated this document (which can safely be ignored) or interference from a different Kibana version.
+The 8.1.0 node will hit the error in step (6.3) and restart the migration but then ultimately fail at step (2).
+The 8.2.0 node will repeat the entire migration process from step (7) thus ensuring that all documents are up to date.
+3. A race condition with another Kibana node on the same version, but with different enabled plugins caused this node's required mappings to be overwritten.
+If this causes a mapper parsing exception in step (6.3) we can restart the migration.
+Because updating the mappings is additive and saved object types are unique to a plugin, restarting the migration will allow the node to update the mappings to be compatible with node's plugins.
+Both nodes will be able to successfully complete the migration of their plugins' registered saved object types.
+However, if the migration doesn't trigger a mapper parsing exception the incompatible mappings would go undetected which can cause future problems like write failures or inconsistent query results.

 # 6. How we teach this
 1. Update documentation and server logs to start educating users to depend on